Jian Bozan

 Jian Bozan (翦伯赞 (翦伯贊, Jiǎn Bózàn); April 14, 1898 - December 18, 1968) was a Chinese scholar and Marxist historian of Uyghur descent.
 Born in Taoyuan County, Hunan Province, Jian became an early supporter of the Chinese Communist Party.
 From 1952 to his death, he was Vice President of Peking University.
 Like many authoritative academic figures of his generation, he was persecuted during the Cultural Revolution over a perceived divergence between his own ideas and that of dominant Maoist orthodoxy of the time.
 Unable to bear torture, Jian committed suicide in 1968.

 Biography

 Genealogical descent

 "Jian" (翦) is very unusual surname in China.
 Jian Bozan traced his ancestry to Hala Bashi (哈勒八十) later Jian Bashi (翦八士) or Jian Baizhe (剪敗著) who was a Uyghur Buddhist from the Uyghur Buddhist Kingdom of Qocho who served the Emperor of the Ming Dynasty in quelling the earliest of the Miao rebellions by the Miao ethnic minority.
 The Emperor rewarded his family with the surname "Jian" (翦).
 The Jian family then settled in Taoyuan County in Hunan province for generations.
-A minority of Hala Bashi's descendants mixed with Hui Muslims in Taoyuan which is why some of the Jian family members are now Muslim due to marrying Hui Muslims, but Hala Bashi was not Muslim.
-Most of his descendants in the Jian family like Jian Bozan are not and never were Muslim either.
+Some of Hala Bashi's descendants married Hui Muslims in Taoyuan, and their descendants are Muslim.
+However, most members of the Jian family in modern times are not Muslim.